 At the time of the suspension, the Principal or designee shall make a reasonable effort to contact the parent/guardian by telephone or in person.
 Whenever a student is suspended, the parent/guardian shall be notified in writing of the suspension and the date of return following suspension.
 This notice shall state the specific offense(s) committed by the student as well as the date and time when the student may return to school following the suspension.
+In addition, the notice may also state the time when the student may return to school.
 The notice will also include rights and procedures for suspension appeal.
 If the Principal or designee wishes to ask the parent/guardian to confer regarding matters pertinent to the suspension, the notice shall request that the parent/guardian respond to the Principal or designee the next school day.
 There shall be no penalty to the student should the parent fail to respond to this request.